Graph Foundation Models: Concepts, Opportunities and Challenges: GNN+LLM-based Models

 \subsubsection{GNN or LLM-based}

 Other frameworks leverage pre-trained LLMs to obtain text embeddings.
-The majority of existing models, such as GIANT \cite{GIANT}, GraD \cite{GraD}, GraphFormer \cite{GraphFormer}, GLEM \cite{GLEM}, Text2Mol \cite{text2mol}, MolCA \cite{molca}, MoleculeSTM \cite{MoleculeSTM}, and CLAMP \cite{CLAMP} employ Masked Language Modeling (MLM) during pre-training.
+The majority of existing models~\cite{GIANT, GraD, GraphFormer, GLEM, text2mol, molca, MoleculeSTM, CLAMP} employ Masked Language Modeling (MLM) during pre-training.
 Some models, like TAPE and Graph-ToolFormer, opt for Language Modeling (LM) in the pre-training phase.
 Additionally, SimTeG integrates Text-Text Contrastive Learning (TTCL), a technique that leverages certain observed text pairs exhibiting more semantic similarity than randomly selected pairs during the pre-training phase as:

 where $\mathbf{E}$ is the expectation, $k$ is the score function, $y^{+}$ is the positive sample and $y^{-}$ is the negative sample.
 Additionally, GALM \cite{graphaware} utilizes graph reconstruction for pre-training on extensive graph datasets, and thus can incorporate the graph information into the pre-trained LLMs.